Knocktopher: History

 In 1312 it was listed as having four farmers holding between 5 and 74 acres of arable land, and 45 free tenants holding from as much as 2,520 acres of arable land all the way down to a one-house plot.
 Ninety-seven burgesses held 360 acres of arable land, and there was a settlement of betaghs farming 120 acres of arable land.
 Knocktopher was home to a monastery, built in 1356 by James Butler, 2nd Earl of Ormond for the Carmelite friars.
 Following the implementation in Ireland of the dissolution of the monasteries in 1542, it was acquired by the Kingsland branch of the Barnewall family, who later acquired the title Viscount Barnewall.
 Its only remains are part of a residence built upon the site.
 The Carmelites returned to Knocktopher in 1735, where they remain to this day.

 Following the Norman invasion of Ireland, the Barony of Knocktopher was created.
 The first baron was said to be Griffin FitzWilliam, brother of Raymond le Gros known as Raymond FitzGerald.
 Gilbert fitz Griffin is cited as the 2nd Baron of Knocktopher and first owner of Knocktopher Manor.
 He died about 1203/4.
-In the early fourteenth century Knocktopher was owned by a certain Amicia and (successively) her two husbands, Nigel le Brun and Walter de Cusack; Nigel and Amicia had bought it from Sir Walter de la Haye, Justiciar of Ireland, in about 1310.
-By the 15th century the family of "Walsh of the Mountain" held half of the land in this barony.
+In the early fourteenth century, Knocktopher was owned by a certain Amicia and (successively) her two husbands, Nigel le Brun and Walter de Cusack; Nigel and Amicia had bought it from Sir Walter de la Haye, Justiciar of Ireland, in about 1310.
+By the 15th century, the family of "Walsh of the Mountain" held half of the land in this barony.
 The lands are believed to have included the castles at Ballyhale, Ballynacooly, Ballynoony, Castlebanny, Castlegannon, Castlemorris, Clonassy, Cloone, Derrynahinch, Earlsrath, Inchacarran, Knockmoylan, Lismateige, and Manselscourt as well as civil parishes of Killahy, Kilbeacon, Listerlin, Rossinan, Muckalee, Aghaviller and Kilkeasy.
 Their lands were said to have been confiscated by Oliver Cromwell, c.1640, by which time the Walsh families owned much of the southern Knocktopher lands.
 Most of the remainder of the Barony was then owned by the Earl Of Ormond.
 In the census of 1659, the total number of Irish in the Barony of Knocktopher was recorded as 1301.

 Knocktopher Abbey was established by the Normans in the 13th Century and was subsequently acquired with its lands by the Langrishe family.
-Today is a time-share resort.
+Today it is a time-share resort.